-PEP security capabilities are network-level capabilities that inform the technical implementation for relevant use cases.
-In contrast to the universal security capabilities, which are expected to apply in each use case, PEP security capabilities may or may not be applicable based on the use case scope.
+PEP security capabilities are traditionally network-level capabilities that inform the technical implementation for relevant use cases.
+Many of the newer PEP security capabilities added to the catalog have expanded the scope of capabilities beyond the network-level and help better align TIC to support of the Federal Government advance toward Zero Trust Architectures.5 In contrast to the universal security capabilities, which are expected to apply in each use case, PEP security capabilities may or may not be applicable based on the use case scope.
 PEP security capabilities are divided into groups around shared themes.